CatalogueLegacies/antconc.github.io/_episodes/07-collocates.md

 objectives:
 - "Learn how collocates work in AntConc"
 keypoints:
-- "The collocates of a word are those words that tend to occur in proximity to that word more than they occur in proximity to all other words in the corpus general"
+- "The collocates of a word are those words that tend to occur in proximity to that word more than they occur in proximity to all other words in the corpus"
 ---

 ## Introducing Collocates